- How is colorectal cancer treated?

-If the chemo shrinks the tumors, in some cases it may be possible to consider surgery to try to remove all of the cancer at this point.
+If chemo shrinks the tumors, in some cases it may be possible to consider surgery to try to remove all of the cancer at this point.
 Chemo may then be given again after surgery.

 Cancers that don't shrink with chemo and widespread cancers that are causing symptoms are unlikely to be cured, and treatment is aimed at relieving symptoms and avoiding long-term complications such as bleeding or blockage of the intestines.
 Treatments may include one or more of the following:

-- Surgical resection of the rectal tumor
+- Removing the rectal tumor with surgery

-- Surgery to create a colostomy and bypass the rectal tumor
+- Surgery to create a colostomy and bypass the rectal tumor (a diverting colostomy)

 - Using a special laser to destroy the tumor within the rectum